melgenek/f8n/README.md

 ## TODO

 Here is a list of implementation details that need to be completed before starting scale testing of this implementation.
-- [ ] Current write amplification is x4.
-Reduce it to x2 by querying the previous value instead of storing it in the record.
 - [ ] Value size is limited to 100KiB.
 Extend the size to 10MiB (transaction size limit) https://apple.github.io/foundationdb/largeval.html
 - [ ] List operation has to account for long running or large transactions.
 Make sure that in such case there are multiple consequitive FDB transactions.
 - [ ] Implement compaction